Other

 Pag-IBIG Contribution Calculator Philippines 2026

 Pag-IBIG Fund, officially the Home Development Mutual Fund (HDMF), is a mandatory savings and housing finance program for most working Filipinos.
 Every covered employee contributes a portion of their monthly compensation, and their employer matches that contribution, building up a fund you can borrow against or eventually withdraw.
-The contribution rates are set by the Pag-IBIG Fund board and have a monthly cap to keep deductions predictable for workers across all income levels.
-For 2026, the employee share is capped at ₱100 per month for those earning above ₱1,500, though voluntary members and OFWs can choose to contribute more.
-Knowing your exact contribution helps you plan your take-home pay and understand how much fund credit you are building toward a housing or multi-purpose loan.
+The contribution rates follow a three-bracket schedule based on your monthly compensation, with a maximum fund salary of ₱10,000 — meaning anyone earning above that amount pays a fixed ₱200 per month, and so does their employer.
+Self-employed individuals and OFWs shoulder both shares themselves since they have no employer to match.
+Knowing your exact contribution helps you plan your take-home pay and understand how much credit you are building toward a housing or multi-purpose loan.

 Calculator